Disney Movies Ranked from Least to Most Childhood-Ruining

 12. The Incredibles (2004)

-The dude who wanted to equal the playing field and give everyone superpowers is the bad guy and, for his belief in equality, gets killed after he’s knocked into a goddamn jet turbine.
+The dude who wanted to equal the playing field by giving everyone superpowers is the bad guy and, for his belief in equality, gets killed after he’s knocked into a goddamn jet turbine.
 That’s horrifying!!!
 We even get to see him, while getting sucked in, terrified and trying to claw his way out of certain death.
 Thanks to The Incredibles we kids know the (animated) eyes of a man who knew he was going to die a excruciatingly painful death.
-On top of that the main characters are going through a midlife crisis and their marriage is collapsing.
+On top of that, the main characters are going through a midlife crisis and their marriage is collapsing.
 Fun stuff!

 This 2017 Pixar movie is known to make grown adults cry (and surely kids, too).
 This movie fucked me up and everyone I know who’s seen it.
 A boy named Miguel goes to the world of the undead during Día De Los Muertos after he misunderstands his hereditary roots.
 He’s pretty sure a popular musician was his grandfather, but when he gets to the afterlife, he eventually realizes he was wrong.
 The reality is much darker—his real grandfather wrote popular songs for which he was not credited, and he was murdered by his “friend” who stole his music.